adjam/ole-plugin-poc/README.md

 of the plugin.
 Notionally, this code could be contained in a separate JAR that is dropped into the `WEB-INF/lib` directory of the parent WAR file (this is, in fact, the intended use case).

 Running the demo
 ----------------
-`$ mvn clean package`
+`$ mvn tomcat7:run`
-`$ cp target/plugin-test-0.1-SNAPSHOT.war $TOMCAT_HOME/webapps/ROOT.war`
-( start tomcat )
 ( browse to http://localhost:8080 )
 ( click on the link  )

-If the subsquent page reads "you have been served (by a plugin)", it means the demo was successful -- the page at http://localhost:8080/plugin is served by a Spring MVC controller that was added by the plugin.
+If the subsquent page reads "you have been served (by a plugin)", and shows some sample data, it means the demo was successful -- the page at http://localhost:8080/plugin is served by a Spring MVC controller that was added by the `<import resources="classpath*:**/pluginConfig.xml />` element in the MVC context's XML file (`WEB-INF/plugin-test-servlet.xml`).

 Actually, other tests are taking place behind the scenes (e.g the plugin code tries to access beans defined in the parent app's Spring context and use them; if any of this fails, the plugin will not load successfully.)